nmbrone/feature_supervisor/README.md

 ## How to use

-`FeatureSupervisor` can be used the same way you would use `Supervisor`.
+`FeatureSupervisor` should be used the same way you would use `Supervisor`.

 ```elixir
 defmodule MyApp.Application do